 Excellent for: Walking safaris, Wildlife photography, Photography tours with Nick Garbutt, Vehicle safaris, Walking with wildlife, Just Conservation

-Consisting of only three chalets raised off the ground, this exclusive camp set amidst an acacia grove attracts an array of wildlife.
-Located right on the bank of the Luangwa River, the chalets all have en suite bathroom and offer views of wildlife throughout the course of the day.
+This exclusive camp is set amidst an acacia grove, right on the bank of the Luangwa River.
+Consisting of just three grass-walled chalets raised off the ground, all have en suite bathroom and offer views of wildlife throughout the course of the day.
+Walking safaris are the highlight of any stay here.

 This comfortable and intimate camp is situated beneath a grove of muchenja (ebony) trees in South Luangwa National Park.
-Constructed using a combination of natural materials, its three chalets have en suite bathroom and overlook a dambo, attracting an abundance of wildlife, which can be seen from the room..
+Constructed using a combination of natural materials, its three en suite chalets overlook a dambo, attracting an abundance of wildlife, which can be seen from the room.

 Tafika is superbly situated just to the north of the Nsefu sector of the South Luangwa National Park on a magnificent stretch of the Luangwa River.
 The camp consists of six comfortable chalets and offers a highly personalised, friendly service and flexible wildlife-viewing activities.